-GPS data recorded the duration of the flight, demonstrating that the 15-mile journey which may have taken approximately thirty or forty minutes in regular traffic by land, took just nine minutes by air.
-The speed of being transported by air ambulance (miles 16 to 30) compared to David's cycling speed (miles 1 to 16) is illustrated in the following graphic.
+GPS data recorded the duration of the flight, demonstrating that the fifteen mile journey which may have taken approximately thirty or forty minutes in regular traffic by land, took just nine minutes by air.
+The speed of being transported by helicopter (miles 16 to 30) compared to David's cycling speed (miles 1 to 16) is illustrated in the following graphic.

-David explains: “Before my accident I was a 'high flyer' professionally speaking, but after high flying in a helicopter I have only recently recovered well enough (July 2017) to be able to return to professional work again.
-I desperately wanted to be useful again, so I took on many volunteering activities during my early recovery (between 1 and 2 years after my accident) .
-I worked for the Royal Voluntary Service (RVS) in a befriending role and at my local library in an IT buddy role.
-In both of these roles I was able to empathise and understand people's needs, as well as gaining confidence that I could get out and about and do useful stuff.”
+David explains: “Before my accident I was a 'high flyer' professionally speaking, but after high flying in a helicopter I have only recently recovered well enough (July 2017) to return to professional work again.
+I learned that I desperately wanted to feel useful again, so I took on many volunteering activities as soon as I was able to (about 12 months after my accident).
+I worked for the Royal Voluntary Service (RVS) in a befriending role and then at my local library in an IT buddy role on the shared computers.
+In both of these roles I learned to listen, empathise and understand people's needs.
+Furthermore, I gained the confidence that I could get out and about and do useful stuff.”

-Keen cyclist, 48-year-old David Wozny, was enjoying a 30-mile bike ride from his home in Newcastle-under-Lyme, Staffordshire on Friday 31st July 2015, when he was hit by a car near Nantwich in Cheshire.
+Keen cyclist, forty eight year old David Wozny, was enjoying a thirty mile bike ride from his home in Newcastle-under-Lyme, Staffordshire on Friday 31st July 2015, when he was hit by a car near Nantwich in Cheshire.

 A severe head injury rendered David unconscious and it was quickly apparent to paramedics when they arrived on the scene that his injuries were life threatening.